Frequently Asked Questions

 Will my gift be taxed?

-The LOPC Foundation is a tax-exempt organization under Section 501 (c) (3) of the Internal Revenue Code.
-Any assets specifically left to the Foundation will not be included in your estate for tax purposes.
-Leaving IRA assets to the Foundation also avoids the penalty tax that otherwise could reduce severely the pass-through to non-charity beneficiaries.
+LOPC Foundation is a tax-exempt organization under Section 501 (c) (3) of the Internal Revenue Code.
+Assets given to the Foundation are not included in your estate for tax purposes.
+Designating the Foundation as beneficiary of IRA assets avoids the tax that otherwise could reduce the pass-through to non-charity beneficiaries.